Powerhorse 11050 (Discontinued)

 Features

-In addition to this info, a light indicator on the device will signal if the oil level is too low.
+In addition to this info, the device's light indicator will illuminate to indicate if the oil level is too low.

-Considering security aspects, the generator boasts an automatic low oil shut-off and an overload protection (circuit breaker), offering peace of mind throughout operation.
+Considering security aspects, the generator boasts an overload protection (circuit breaker) and an automatic low oil shut-off, offering peace of mind throughout operation.

 Product Video